-Needs, Conditions, Circumstances: The Unduplicated student groups scores lower on the CCI than the general population, and must be provided equitable access and information to college and career courses and opportunities.
+Needs, Conditions, Circumstances: After assessing the needs, conditions, and circumstances of our unduplicated students, the district data showed that our EL and Foster student groups (EL 4.2%, Foster.2%) score lower on the CCI than the general population (47.5%) and must be provided equitable access and information to college and career courses and opportunities.

-Action(s): CVUSD will continue the partnership with Chaffey College to provide students with the opportunity to take college credit courses while attending high school.
-As a result, students will be able to earn College and High School Credit.
+Action(s): In order to address this condition of our unduplicated students, the district will develop an LEA-wide college awareness campaign.
+This action at our high schools is designed to support our unduplicated students.
+CVUSD will continue the partnership with Chaffey College to provide students with the opportunity to take college credit courses while attending high school.
+As a result, students will be able to earn College and High School Credit, and the district expects that our English learners and foster students will benefit from this action through guidance and support.